vlitzke/kitchenflies/DNAseq/12_postFilter/README.md

 # Splitting up the VCF files into individual samples (to look for a batch effect with Fst) and/or merging them!

-Take the vcf.gz file you made - its not in the right format (needs to be indexed) so:

-`bgzip -d file_name.vcf.gz`

-The re-zip it: `bgzip -c file_name.vcf > file_name.vcf.gz`

-Then index: `bcftools index file_name.vcf.gz`

 then you want to make sure you have your list of sample names: